polsommer/Ubuntu-prepare/README.md

 ## Oracle Instant Client delivery

 `oci8.sh`, `oinit.sh`, and `swginit.sh` now fetch and install the Oracle Instant Client **21.18.0.0.0** 32-bit RPMs that match the `oracle-instantclient-basiclite`, `-devel`, and `-sqlplus` packages released for openSUSE.
-By default the scripts download the artefacts directly from Oracle:
+By default the scripts download the artefacts from the maintained Google Drive mirror (via the bundled `gdown.pl` helper):

 * `oracle-instantclient-basiclite-21.18.0.0.0-1.i386.rpm`
 * `oracle-instantclient-devel-21.18.0.0.0-1.i386.rpm`